 - Qualified recipient of Temporary Assistance for Needy Families (TANF).

 - Designated community resident (i.e., federal empowerment zones (EZ) and rural renewal counties (RRC)).

 - Individual displaced by Hurricane Katrina.

 WOTC filing rules require employers to screen and certify eligible employees before filing up to three forms per employee claim.
 Often sensitive in nature, the qualifying criteria for WOTC must be handled carefully in order to comply with the guidelines and enable employee-employer relationships.
 The WOTC screening program can help you incorporate the required screening into your regular hiring process to make sure you do not miss an opportunity.

 The credits and incentives team includes individuals with federal, state and employment tax experience who will help you:

 - File timely claims.

 Although WOTC is a nationally available federal credit, it is administered at the state level.
-If you are operating in multiple states, your tax and hiring resources may need to comply with differing requirements, deadlines, and submission critieria.
-RSM’s WOTC program will help minimize the additional work for your staff and maximize the available tax credits.
+If you are operating in multiple states, your tax and hiring resources may need to comply with differing requirements, deadlines, and submission criteria.
 You may be eligible for additional state-specific credits that can be identified through data obtained through the WOTC screening program.

 Download this page as a PDF.